Categories

 What Does It Mean to Buy Out Your Former Spouse?

-When someone “buys out” their spouse, they are participating in a transaction: the buyer gives back their spouse’s half of their home equity for full ownership of the home – or its mortgage.
+When someone “buys out” their spouse, they are participating in a transaction: the buyer gives back their spouse’s half of their home equity for full ownership of the home, or its mortgage.

 READ MORE: What Happens to Your Mortgage During a Divorce or Separation

-About the Spousal Buyout Program
+The Spousal Buyout Program

 They must also determine the amount owed by subtracting the exiting partner’s half of the equity from the amount owed on mortgage loans.
 Read more about the specific steps of a spousal buyout below.

-Determine Who is Staying in the Home
+1. Determine Who is Staying in the Home

-Negotiate a Legally Binding Separation Agreement
+2. Negotiate a Legally Binding Separation Agreement

 Ultimately, having a Separation Agreement will make the entire divorce process quicker and easier, as you will not have to go back and forth with lawyers each time the divorce progresses.

-Determine the Value of the Home and Your Equity
+3. Determine the Value of the Home and Your Equity

 Your home’s property value is, essentially, the price it could hypothetically be sold for.
-This value is determined by a professional real estate appraiser, and is affected by plenty of factors, including, but not limited to lot size, the surrounding neighbourhood, number of rooms, and features in the home.
-The current state of the housing market would also play a role in your home’s property value.
+This value is determined by a professional real estate appraiser and is affected by plenty of factors, including, but not limited to:

 You will also need to determine your equity.
 Under a mortgage payment plan, this value represents how much of your home you technically “own.”
 In other words, you can determine this value by subtracting how much you owe on mortgage loans from the full appraised value of a home.

-If your home is appraised at $400,000, and you still owe $100,000, you have an equity of $300,000, or 75%.
+• If your home is appraised at $400,000, and you still owe $100,000, you have an equity of $300,000, or 75%.

 In reality, determining your equity is slightly more complicated.
 Equity is also affected by changes in the housing market and your home’s property value.
 It’s recommended that you work with a mortgage broker to find a licensed appraiser who can precisely determine your equity.

-Calculate the Buyout Amount
+4. Calculate the Buyout Amount

 When a married couple owns a home, each is entitled to 50% of its equity.
-Under the spousal buyout program, the person who will stay in the home must “buy out” the other’s equity.
+Under the spousal buyout program, the person who will stay in the house must “buy out” the other’s equity.
 They will become the sole owner of the home, while the exiting party will be given the money that was previously represented by their share of the equity.

 To determine how much this will cost, take the following steps: